-Description Capability CA 4 Policy Comments Enable SO can configure the policy to enable the replication of the Network Replication Allow Disable module's key material over the network to a second module.
-Disallow Х Disable The module cannot be replicated over the network.
-Allow x Enable This capability is set prior to shipment to the customer.
+Description Capability S SB KEC KES Policy Comments Disallow Disable A partition cannot be reset and must be re- created as a result of exceeding the maximum number of failed login attempts.
+A 11 Enable SO can configure the policy to enable the Network Replication Allow Disable replication of the module's key material over the network to a second module.
+Disallow х х х х Disable The module cannot be replicated over the network.
+A 11 v x x х Enable This capability is set prior to shipment to the Force user PIN change Allow Х Disable customer.
 If enabled, it forces the user to change PIN upon first login.
-Force user PIN change Allow Disable Disallow Disable The user is never forced to change PIN on first login.
-Allow Enable This capability is set prior to shipment to the customer.
-It Remote authentication Disable allows the use of remote authentication.
-Disallow Х Disable Remote authentication cannot be enabled for the module.
+Disallow Disable The user is never forced to change PIN on first login.
+A.H v v x × Enable This capability is set prior to shipment to the Remote authentication Allow Х х Х Disable customer.
+It allows the use of remote authentication.
+Disallow Disable Remote authentication cannot be enabled for the module.